John McAteer

-John McAteer (5 January 1933 – 22 February 1977) was a key figure in the Scottish National Party of the 1960s and 70s.
+John McAteer (5 January 1933 – 22 February 1977) was a Scottish politician who was a leading figure in the Scottish National Party of the 1960s and 1970s.

 Formative years

 McAteer was the eldest of three children.
 His parents, Unity Begley and James McAteer, were Irish immigrants from the Fanad peninsula, County Donegal.
 Born in Coatbridge, he was sent to his aunt's croft in Fanad at the age of 2 to be cured of a stutter.
 He returned to Coatbridge at 6 years old speaking only Gaelic.

 His parents and two sisters emigrated to the US in the mid-1950s, but he did not follow them.

 Teaching

 Following national service in Egypt and Aden, he attended Jordanhill teacher training college where he qualified as a Technical teacher.
 He went on to teach woodwork, metalwork and technical drawing at several schools, eventually taking a post as Principal of technical at Saint Saviour's, Bellshill.

 Marriage

 He married Kate Parker in 1961.
 They had four boys.